 2025-26 California Detail

 Mammoth had 17 inches snow Oct.
 14-15 but it nearly all melted during th ensuing 3 warm weeks.
 Mammoth delayed its opening for the first time since snowmaking was installed in 1991.
 From Nov.
 14-16 it rained 3.85 inches at Main Lodge with only 4 inches snow.
 Mammoth opened Nov.
 20 after 2 feet new snow.
 There was a 3 foot base of dense snow above 10,000 feet, so Mammoth opened 39% by Thanksgiving with snowmaking assistance.
 Warm December weather slowed progress, exposing more rocks and closing chairs 13 and 14.
 Open terrain dipped to 28% by Dec.
-15. The Christmas storm dumped 6 feet, but full operation has been delayed after patroller Cole Murphy died in a Lincoln Mt. avalanche.
+15. The Christmas storm dumped 6 feet, but full operation was delayed after patroller Cole Murphy died in a Lincoln Mt. avalanche.
+It snowed 43 inches during the first week of January, with full operation on January 6.
+There has been no snow for 2 weeks but Mammoth remains 3/4 winter snow.

 Southern California had heavy rain past the top of ski areas Nov.
 14-16.
 It snowed 6-9 inches in the San Bernardino areas and 12-20 inches in